Honors students receive numerous benefits through the participation in the Program including:

 - Recognition at Commencement: Completion of University Honors and Honors in the Major will be printed with the student’s name in the Commencement program and also included on the university transcript.

-Benefits of the Honors Program extend beyond graduation.
+Benefits of the Honors Program also extend beyond graduation.

 Graduate schools also tend to view applicants with honors as more accountable and driven, which often distinguishes those individuals and enhances graduate school admission chances.